SamarthBhatia/SelfGrowNetworkDefense/docs/signal-taxonomy.md

 - `activator`: Amplifies perceived threat in a region.
 Automatically emitted when the threat profile exceeds `spike_threshold`.
 Use external activator stimuli to simulate sudden attack bursts or red-team actions.
 - `inhibitor`: Dampens threat perception and encourages healing or energy recovery.
 Schedule inhibitor pulses to emulate remediation teams or fail-safes.
 - `cooperative`: Encourages specialization toward encryption or coordination tasks.
 Useful when devices must harden communications after an incident.
+- `consensus:<topic>`: Swarm-level voting signals.
+Automatically emitted when a cell detects an anomaly.
+These signals require valid TPM attestation to influence neighbor behavior.

 ## Design Principles